Richard Murphy (tax campaigner): Involvement in "Corbynomics"

 In August 2015, many of Murphy's ideas were taken up as proposed policies by Jeremy Corbyn in the Labour Party leadership election.
-Corbyn was elected and became Leader of the Labour Party and Leader of the Opposition, his economics policies were dubbed "Corbynomics".
+Corbyn was elected and became Leader of the Labour Party and Leader of the Opposition.
+His economic policies were dubbed "Corbynomics".
 This included a policy called People's Quantitative Easing. - a broader development of a policy Murphy launched in 2010, called Green Quantitative Easing.
 Corbyn also cited Murphy's estimate of there being £120 billion of missing tax revenue as part of the economic plan issued during his election campaign stating that this was enough to "double the NHS budget".
 In addition, Corbyn adopted several of the remedies that Murphy has advocated (including country-by-country reporting) to address this revenue gap.
 Murphy later clarified that in his view not all of the missing revenue was "recoverable", and that "at best" £20 billion of it could be collected.
 Murphy was notably not part of Labour's Economic Advisory Committee, which was set up after the leadership election in September 2015.

-Murphy was an informal adviser to Corbyn, though it is reported that he had hoped to have a position on the Labour Party Treasury Team.
+Murphy was an informal adviser to Corbyn, although it is reported that he had hoped to have a position on the Labour Party Treasury Team.
 Murphy said in June 2016 that those demanding a change in the Labour leadership were correct, "even if I will not agree with much of their reasoning".
 Corbyn had "not provided a vision of what his leadership will deliver", and concerning Labour's economic policies: "we have so far heard almost nothing that really progresses the ideas outlined last summer".
 A few weeks later, Murphy criticised Corbyn's track record further writing "there was no policy direction, no messaging, no direction, no co-ordination, no nothing".
 In a response to a question raised in the House of Commons, Labour's Shadow Chancellor John McDonnell stated with regard to Murphy "He is not the economic adviser and never has been, because we doubted his judgment, unfortunately.
 He is a tax accountant, not an adviser.
 He is actually excellent on tax evasion and tax avoidance, but he leaves a lot to be desired on macroeconomic policy".